Abbey of Our Lady of Atlas: 1996 assassinations by terrorists

 When the Algerian Civil War broke out, "[t]hey chose to put their lives at risk out of solidarity with the local Muslims, who had nowhere to flee."
-At approximately 1:15 AM on 27 March 1996, about twenty armed members of the Armed Islamic Group (GIA) arrived at the monastery of Tibhirine and kidnapped seven monks, Dom Christian de Chergé, Brother Luc (born Paul Dochier), Father Christophe (Lebreton), Brother Michel (Fleury), Father Bruno (born Christian Lemarchand), Father Célestin (Ringeard), and Brother Paul (Favre-Miville).
+At approximately 1:15 am on 27 March 1996, about twenty armed members of the Armed Islamic Group (GIA) arrived at the monastery of Tibhirine and kidnapped seven monks, Dom Christian de Chergé, Brother Luc (born Paul Dochier), Father Christophe (Lebreton), Brother Michel (Fleury), Father Bruno (born Christian Lemarchand), Father Célestin (Ringeard), and Brother Paul (Favre-Miville).
 Two others, Father Jean-Pierre and Father Amédée, were in separate rooms and escaped the kidnappers' notice.
 After the kidnappers left, the remaining monks attempted to contact the police, but found that the telephone lines had been cut.
 As there was a curfew in force, they had to wait until morning to drive to the police station in Médéa.

 On 18 April, the GIA's communique no. 43 announced that they would release the monks in exchange for Abdelhak Layada, a former GIA leader who had been arrested three years earlier.
 On 30 April, a tape with the voices of the kidnapped monks, recorded on 20 April, was delivered to the French Embassy in Algiers.
 On 23 May, the GIA's communique no. 44 reported that they had executed the monks on May 21.
-The Algerian government announced that their heads had been discovered on May 3; the whereabouts of their bodies is unknown.
+The Algerian government announced that their heads had been discovered on May 30; the whereabouts of their bodies is unknown.
 The funeral Mass for the monks was celebrated in the Catholic Basilica of Notre Dame d'Afrique (Our Lady of Africa) in Algiers on Sunday, 2 June 1996.
 They were buried in the cemetery of Tibhirine monastery two days later.
+The seven monks of the Our Lady of the Atlas were beatified with twelve other martyrs of Algeria as the 19 martyrs of Algeria in a mass also attended by Muslims in Oran on December 8, 2018.